In May 1893 R. D. Hunter received this message in the mail:

 Sanborn map of 1911 shows the overall layout of the mines, the town, and the junction of the Thurber spur and the Texas & Pacific railroad track.

-Sanborn map of 1911 shows a section of the town.
+Sanborn map of 1911 shows a section of the town of Thurber.
 The map notes the population of Thurber at four thousand.

 In 1919 the W. K. Gordon family suffered another loss as daughter Louise drowned.

 Thurber’s coal mining operation peaked around 1920.
-But by then railroads—Thurber’s main customer—were switching from coal to oil (see Part 3 on Sunday) as fuel for locomotives.
+But by then railroads—Thurber’s main customer—were switching from coal to oil (see Part 3) as fuel for locomotives.
 Natural gas was competing with coal for heating fuel.
 Demand for coal was down.
-By 1921 T&P bought so little coal that Thurber was forced to end its contract with the unions.
+By 1921 the T&P railroad bought so little coal that Thurber was forced to end its contract with the unions.
 The company refused to pay the higher wages demanded by the unions.
 The union miners went on strike.

 By September 1921 the miners had been on strike five months.
 W. K. Gordon was pessimistic: “It looks as though we would remain closed indefinitely.”
 Note that Gordon had been promoted to vice president of the company.